- RAF St.Lawrence -

 P.S.

-When visiting the site with Harold Lewis in early October 2006 the Estate Manager unexpectedly joined us.
-He pointed out that we were on private land and that we ought not to be, especially as it was a Special Site of Scientific Interest due to it having become the home of an unusual species of bat.
+When visiting the site with Harold Lewis in early October 2006 the Estate Manager hastily and unexpectedly joined us.
+He brusquely pointed out that we were on private land and that we ought not to be, especially as it was a Special Site of Scientific Interest due to it having become the home of an unusual species of bat.
 This was news to both of us as there were no signs in evidence indicating either fact.
-So would-be visitors please be advised that this is the case and as the bunkers are sealed and as it is perfectly easy to photograph the remains from the closely adjacent coastal path, there is nothing at all to be gained but a £20000 fine for venturing into the field.
-The two huts in the trees should be regarded as even more strictly off-limits.
-Any enquiries concerning a closer inspection of the site must be addressed to the owner, Mr.S.Twining OBE, Woolverton House, St.Lawrence.
-I sincerely apologise to Mr.Twining for our intrusion but hope that this announcement will wholly mitigate what was after all but a very mild act of trespass and indeed one unwittingly caused by the lack of a steel field gate at the side of the true footpath and also there being not one suitable warning sign in evidence at the time.
+So would-be visitors please be advised that this is the case and as the bunkers are sealed and as it is perfectly easy to photograph the remains from the closely adjacent coastal path, there is nothing at all to be gained but an up to £20000 fine for venturing into the field.
+The buildings in the trees should be regarded as even more strictly off-limits.
+Any enquiries concerning a closer inspection of the site must be addressed to the owner, tea magnate, Mr.S.Twining OBE, Woolverton House, St.Lawrence.
+I sincerely apologise to Mr.Twining for the intrusion of two non-vandalising pensioners (who indeed have a greater interest in the preservation of the site than some people), and hope that this announcement will wholly mitigate what was after all but a very mild act of trespass and indeed one unwittingly caused as there was certainly not one warning sign in evidence at the time.
+Please consider my forelock duly tugged.

 Take leave...or...Return to the CH Page.